 The DPD Director issues Verification Statements to students upon conferred graduation or program completion (post-baccalaureate), as posted by the University Registrar, indicating that requirements have been met as dictated by ACEND.®

-- Several copies of the ACEND® Verification Statement and directions for use will be sent to you via U.S. Mail
+- Several copies of the ACEND® Verification Statement and directions for use will be sent to you int the mail via U.S. Postal Service

 - The Verification Statement with original signatures from the DPD Director are sent to the graduate along with directions for use

 - Please keep these copies in a safe place

 - A copy of the Verification Statement with an original signature from the program director is also kept in the student’s file indefinitely

 Students with a prior earned Bachelor’s Degree or higher (post-baccalaureate) can also earn a Verification Statement with completion of the prerequisites and professional courses with a C- or better.
 Completion of the ISU general education requirements may not be required.
 The student may choose to earn a second bachelor’s degree, but this is not required to get a Verification Statement.